 - a.
 A Capital Trust Fund is hereby established for the purpose of financing debt service for recommended capital improvement program projects, as contained within the Town's five-year capital improvement plan. - b.
-The Capital Trust fund will be funded through a general operations set-aside at a minimum of \$1,900,000 annually. - The Capital Trust Fund shall not be utilized for any purpose other than that stated herein. - d.
+The Capital Trust fund will be funded through a general operations set-aside at a minimum of \$1,900,000 annually. - c.
+The Capital Trust Fund shall not be utilized for any purpose other than that stated herein. - d.
 The criteria for reviewing capital project eligibility for Capital Trust Fund borrowing include the following: - i.
 The capital project shall have a financing term of 20 years or less; - ii.
 The capital project shall have a minimum project cost of \$250,000; and - iii.
-The capital project is approved by the Town Council for funding through an appropriation and loan order submitted by the Town Manager.
+The capital project is approved by the Town Council for funding through an appropriation and loan order submitted by the Town Manager. - e.
+The Capital Trust Fund will have a debt service restriction on the fund, such that debt service estimates from authorized loan orders shall not exceed, at any one time, more than 80% of the amount in the fund as of the close of the fiscal year prior to the next debt service authorization, unless recommended by the Town Manager. - f.
+The Capital Trust Fund shall otherwise function in accordance with related financial policies of the Town.